No. To be eligible for the M.S. program, you must have a bachelor's degree in any field and a cumulative GPA of at least a 3.0.

 The five core prerequisites are: Speech and Language Science, Audiology and Hearing Science, Anatomy and Physiology, Language Development, and Phonetics and Phonology.
 These classes can be taken at any other institution, and are usually part of an undergraduate Communication Sciences degree.
-However, those who have not yet taken these courses can fulfill the requirement by spending one extra semester as a Grad Plus student.
+However, those who have not yet taken these courses can fulfill the requirement by spending one extra year as a Grad Plus student.

 There are 3 ways you can complete the prerequisites.

 2) Take a post-baccalaureate program at another university,

 3) Take the courses as a graduate student at the University of Redlands as part of your graduate program.

 If you take them as a graduate student here, you will be considered a Grad Plus student.

 A Grad Plus student is one who will take the 5 prerequisite courses as a graduate student at University of Redlands.
 The 5 prerequisite courses will be taken in two semesters starting in fall.
 The Grad Plus program is a 3 year program.